-43https://ehtrust.org/wp-content/uploads/European_Journal_on_Oncology_December_2015.International_EMF_Scientist Appeal-2.pdf and EMF Scientist

-The American Academy of Pediatrics (AAP) has written several letters to the FCC calling on them to update wireless safety limits to protect children44 stating that, "Current FCC standards do not account for the unique vulnerability and use patterns specific to pregnant women and children.
+43 https://ehtrust.org/wp-content/uploads/European_Journal_on_Oncology_December_2015.International_EMF_Scientist Appeal-2.pdf and EMF Scientist wireless safety limits to protect children44 stating that, "Current FCC standards do not account for the unique vulnerability and use patterns specific to pregnant women and children.
 It is essential that any new standard for cell phones or other wireless devices be based on protecting the youngest and most vulnerable populations to ensure they are safeguarded throughout their lifetimes."